wjzhengsh/blockchain/howto/ibp-v2-troubleshooting.md

 ## My Kubernetes cluster expired.
 What does this mean?
 {: #ibp-v2-troubleshooting-cluster-expired}

-I received an e-mail that my {{site.data.keyword.IBM_notm}} Kubernetes service cluster is about to expire or it's status is `Expired`.
+I received an e-mail that my {{site.data.keyword.IBM_notm}} Kubernetes service cluster is about to expire or its status is `Expired`.
 Or,  you are not able to access the console after 30 days.
 {: tsSymptoms}

 Free Kubernetes clusters are only valid for 30 days.